Oryx MLLM: On-Demand Spatial-Temporal Understanding at Arbitrary Resolution: Methods

 The training pipeline of Oryx is lightweight and direct in a 2-stage strategy.
 We start from a well-trained vision tower OryxViT and a Large Language Model.
 The first stage involves only image data following common practice~\citep{liu2024llava,liu2024llava15}.
 The second stage uses a mixture of data from images, videos, and corresponding 3D frames and we train the multi-source data jointly thanks to our unified design.
 All of our training data are collected from open-source datasets, therefore ensuring the reproducibility of the Oryx model and holding room for improvement with better data curation.

 \paragrapha{Stage 1: Text-Image Pre-training and Supervised Fine-tuning. }In the first stage of our training process, we focus on developing the foundational vision-language capabilities of the Oryx model using image data.
-This stage begins with a pre-training phase to train the dynamic compressor component with a dataset of 558k images in LLaVA-1.5~\citep{liu2024llava15}.
+This stage begins with a pre-training phase to train the dynamic compressor component with the basic image captioning data.
 Following this, we gather a collection of 4 million supervised fine-tuning image-text pairs that focus on high-quality knowledge learning.
 This data is sourced from various open-source academic datasets, including LLaVA-NeXt~\citep{liu2024llavanext}, Cauldron~\citep{laurençon2024cauldron}, and Cambrian-1~\citep{tong2024cambrian}.
 It is important to note that we do not incorporate large-scale pre-training stages as described in~\citep{li2024llavaov} or employ exclusive supervised fine-tuning data such as those in~\citep{lin2023vila,bai2023qwenvl}, as our primary objective is to validate the effectiveness of our unified Oryx architecture.